Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: Introduction

 The final graph $G^\ell_\phi$ will be constructed from the disjoint union of all the graphs $G(y_j)$, $G(C_i)$, and $G(z_i)$ with the following modifications: \begin{itemize} \item For $j = 1,\ldots, 3m-1$, add paths of length $\ell$ between the pairs: $\alpha'_j$ and $\alpha_{j+1}$; $\beta'_j$ and $\beta_{j+1}$. \item For $j = 1,\ldots, m-1$, add a path of length $\ell$ between $c^{0-}_j$ and $c^{0+}_{j+1}$. \item For $j = 1,\ldots, n-1$, add a path of length $\ell$ between $d^{-}_i$ and $d^{+}_{i+1}$. \item For $i = 1,\ldots,n-1$, let $y_{n_1},\ldots,y_{n_{z^-_i}}$ be the occurrences of $\overline{z}_i$ over all literals.
 For $j = 1,\ldots,z^-_i$, delete the path between $p^+_{i,2j-1}$ and $p^+_{i,2j}$ and add the four edges $p^+_{i,2j-1}\alpha^{2+}_{n_j}$, $p^+_{i,2j-1}\beta^{2+}_{n_j}$, $p^+_{i,2j}\alpha^{3+}_{n_j}$, $p^+_{i,2j}\beta^{3+}_{n_j}$. \item For $i = 1,\ldots,n-1$, let $y_{n_1},\ldots,y_{n_{z^+_i}}$ be the occurrences of $z_i$ over all literals.
 For $j = 1,\ldots,z^+_i$, delete the path between $p^-_{i,2j-1}$ and $p^-_{i,2j}$ and add the four edges $p^-_{i,2j-1}\alpha^{2+}_{n_j}$, $p^-_{i,2j-1}\beta^{2+}_{n_j}$, $p^-_{i,2j}\alpha^{3+}_{n_j}$, $p^-_{i,2j}\beta^{3+}_{n_j}$. \item For $i = 1,\ldots,m$ and $j=1,2,3$, add the edges $\alpha^{2-}_{3(i-1)+j}c^{j+}_i$, $\alpha^{3-}_{3(i-1)+j}c^{j-}_i$, $\beta^{2-}_{3(i-1)+j}c^{j+}_i$, $\beta^{3-}_{3(i-1)+j}c^{j-}_i$. \item Add a path of length $\ell$ between the pairs of vertices: $\alpha'_{3m}d^+_1$ and $d^+_1$; $\beta'_{3m}d^+_1$ and $c^{0+}_1$. \item Add the vertex $x$ and add paths of length $\ell$ between the pairs of vertices: $x$ and $\alpha_1$; $x$ and $\beta_1$. \item Add the vertex $y$ and add paths of length $\ell$ between the pairs of vertices: $y$ and $c^{0-}_m$; $y$ and $d^{-}_n$. \end{itemize}

-It is easy to verify that the maximum degree of $G^\ell_\phi$ is $3$, that it is polynomial (actually linear) in the size $n+m$ of $\phi$, and that $x$ and $y$ are non-adjacent and both have degree two. \begin{lemma} Let $\ell\geq 5$. $G^\ell_\phi$ omits as a subgraph $\H_4,\ldots,\H_{\ell-1}$. \end{lemma} \begin{proof} Owing to the length of the $\ell$-paths that populate our construction, we need only verify the omission of these graphs on the connected components of the graph $G^\ell_\phi$ after the removal of these paths (except a pendant edge from the corresponding connected component at the extremities of an instance of these paths).
+It is easy to verify that the maximum degree of $G^\ell_\phi$ is $3$.
+Moreover, the size of $G^\ell_\phi$ is polynomial (actually linear) in the size $n+m$ of $\phi$, and $x$ and $y$ are non-adjacent, and both have degree~$2$.

+We also claim that for $\ell\geq 4$, $G^\ell_\phi$ is $\H_4,\ldots,\H_{\ell}$-subgraph-free, which can be seen as follows (note that $G^\ell_\phi$ contains $\H_1$, $\H_2$ and $\H_3$ as subgraphs).
+Owing to the length of the $\ell$-paths that populate our construction, we need only verify the omission of these graphs on the connected components of the graph $G^\ell_\phi$ after the removal of these paths (except a pendant edge from the corresponding connected component at the extremities of an instance of these paths).
 In this fashion, we only need to check for omission of the given graphs in the non-trivial cases drawn in Figure~\ref{fig:2IDP-omission-cases}.
 Indeed, the two cases are isomorphic.
 Let $i=4,5$.
 Any two vertices of degree at least three that are separated by a path of length $i$ must be in the subgraph $C_6$ at distance $6-i$ from one another.
 If $i=4$ then these vertices have a common neighbour so the $\H_i$ can't be completed.
 If $i=5$ then these two vertices are adjacent.
-For $6\leq i \leq \ell-i$ it is not possible to find two vertices of degree at least three that are separated by a path of length $\ell$. \end{proof} Note that $G^\ell_\phi$ contains $\H_1$, $\H_2$ and $\H_3$.
+For $6\leq i \leq \ell-i$ it is not possible to find two vertices of degree at least three that are separated by a path of length $\ell$.

+We now show that $\phi$ is satisfied by a truth assignment if and only if $G^\ell_\phi$ contains a hole passing through $x$ and $y$.